-- Using the latest scientific information on the abundance and potential yield of the halibut stock, establishes total allowable catch levels annually for fisheries in U.S. and Canadian waters.
+- Using the latest scientific information on the abundance and potential yield of the halibut stock, establishes catch limits annually for fisheries in U.S. and Canadian waters.

-- Sets the total allowable catch at a level that will ensure the long-term welfare of the halibut stock.
+- Sets the catch limits at a level that will ensure the long-term welfare of the halibut stock.